The Public Media Service of Fordham University

 - paid internships

-- workshops in news and sports multiplatform journalism, engineering, and production
+- workshops for students in news and sports multiplatform journalism, engineering, and production

 - a partnership with Fordham’s Department of Communication and Media Studies and its master’s degree program in public media